-The front telescopic drawbar can then be put in a suitable postion, where when the trailer is attached to the combine, the combine does not hit the stripper header when turning a corner.
+The front telescopic drawbar can then be put in a suitable position, where, when the trailer is attached to the combine, the combine does not hit the Shelbourne Header when turning a corner.

 Drive the header over the trailer brackets and lower until just clear of the brackets.

-The front beam behind the rotor, under the machine, should just touch the front of the support plates, when the rear location is approximately 30 to 40mm above their seating.
+The front of the skids behind the rotor, under the machine, should just touch the front of the support plates, when the rear location is approximately 30 to 40mm above their seating.
 This will enable the feeder housing to move away from the bottom of the header for detachment.